-The profession of intercultural consulting originally focused on variations among national cultures.
-But the competencies interculturalists developed are applicable to a wide range of situations in which people with deeply held differences must cooperate to attain shared objectives.
+The intercultural consulting profession originally focused on variations among national cultures.
+But the skills interculturalists developed are applicable to a wide range of situations in which people with diverse mindsets, values, and behaviors must cooperate to attain shared objectives.

-GROVEWELL’s associates, based in six continents, have lived and worked outside of their native cultures and have significant experience as leaders in large global businesses.
+GROVEWELL’s associates, based in six continents, have worked and lived outside of their native cultures and have significant experience as leaders in large global businesses.
 Almost all are bilingual; many are multilingual.
 They have learned through experience to become effective intercultural communicators.
-And they are supported by the research field of Intercultural Communication, founded in 1959.
+And they are supported by the research field of Intercultural Communication, now in its 60th year.

 Whether as intercultural consultants, training facilitators, or global leadership coaches, the associates of GROVEWELL know that effective methods to help others gain intercultural communication competence include...

 - focus on a culture’s intangible features – assumptions, values, expectations, patterns of behavior, mindsets, etc. – far more than its material and visible features;

 - emphasis on their client's developing cultural self-knowledge as much as knowledge of the unfamiliar features of their counterparts' culture; and

 - dedication to their client's acquisition of the qualities and competencies that facilitate intercultural relationship-building, and to their continuing to acquiring them in the future.